ASilver/Typing_Tomes/README.md

 # Where to find ePub ebooks

 There are plenty of sources, but the most famous is without a doubt [Project Gutenberg](https://www.gutenberg.org/).
-They have over 75000 ebooks from all languages and offer them in many formats including epub.
+They have over 75000 ebooks from all languages and offer them in many formats including ePub.